 - Reading a book

 - Keep it cool.
 The ideal temperature for sleep is around 65°, so set your thermostat accordingly.
 If that seems too chilly for comfort, experiment to find the temperature that’s right for you.
+Even sleeping with the fan on can keep ambient heat from building up.

 - Keep it quiet.
 If you live in a city or have noisy roommates or family members, find a way to block out the sleep-stealing sounds.
 Earplugs work wonders, but if you’re not a fan, a white noise machine will do the trick, too.